DHawkesford/DHawkesford/README.md

 ---

-I'm a student software developer from London, and recently graduated with Cohort 12 at [School of Code](https://www.schoolofcode.co.uk/), a free, 16-week, full-time bootcamp teaching full stack software development!
+I'm a student software developer from London, and in August 2022 I graduated with Cohort 12 at [School of Code](https://www.schoolofcode.co.uk/), a free, 16-week, full-time bootcamp teaching full stack software development!

 When I'm not coding, you can find me running around the parks of London and rooting around its many bookshops. 🏃‍♂️📚